Running across America from Los Angles, California to Newburyport, Massachusetts, in 2021 was not enough for Newburyport native Mike Wilson.

 “It’s people like (Robbie Balenger, Hellah Sibide, James Lawrence) that followed their dream and made it happen despite age or circumstances that inspired me to keep going,” he said.

-To show others that there are no such things as societal norms.
-To "inspire people to break the cycle" of "school, work, paying the bills."
-"It’s contagious and we need more of that," said Wilson.
+Ultimately, that's why Wilson felt as though he “had a calling" to run across America twice.
+It's to show others that there are no such things as societal norms, and to "inspire people to break the cycle" of "school, work, paying the bills."
+"It’s contagious, and we need more of that," said Wilson.

-After the run across America, Wilson is heading out west to live and train in Flagstaff AZ, a running mecca at 7,000 ft. elevation.
+After the run across America, Wilson is heading out west to live and train in Flagstaff, Arizona, a running mecca at 7,000 ft. elevation.

 LOOK: Here are the 25 best places to live in Massachusetts